haven-life/amorphic-framework/components/amorphic-bindster/router.md

 * routes - which defines a sub-tree of paths
 * parameters - set of properties that map search parameters to the url
-* enter - a function executed when the route is invoked
+* enter - a function executed when the route is invoked.
+It is passed the route itself which contains these properties of interest:
+    * getId - function that returns the id of the route independent of the path
+    * getPath - function that returns the path of the route
+    * Any user property included in the route definition
 * exit - a runction execute when a new route is invoked
 * path - let's you override the default url path portion which defaults to /property
 * nested - indicates that the route is nested and the previous route is restored by router.popRoute()